MicrosoftDocs/azure-media-services/media-services/latest/security-trusted-storage-rest-tutorial.md

 ### Get your tenant ID and subscription ID

-If you don't know how to get your tenant ID and subscription ID, see [How to find your tenant ID](setup-azure-tenant-how-to.md) and [Find your tenant ID](setup-azure-tenant-how-to.md).
+If you don't know how to get your tenant ID and subscription ID, see [How to find your subscription and tenant ID](/azure/azure-portal/get-subscription-tenant-id).

 ### Create a service principal and secret